Vidal Brujan Preview, Player Props: Rays vs. Red Sox

 - Brujan has had an RBI in five games this season.

-- He has scored in eight of 24 games so far this year.
+- He has scored a run in eight of 25 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.